Reprinted from Chris Mittelstaedt’s column Eureka on Inc.com

 I spent a good year after that delivery driver experience thinking about how to articulate the company’s values to my staff and embed them in everything we do at our fruit delivery business.
 I realized that those values weren’t just about treating our customers in a certain way, they were about the way we treated each other, our peers, our suppliers, our customers, and even the world at large.
 I needed a system, a philosophy, that allowed for self-reflection, so that when people came up against a challenge in their workday they had a tool to assess themselves as to how they did and how they could improve.

 What came out of that year was the 5Rs ©–a series of five questions that are deeply aligned with our ethics at The FruitGuys and drive our pursuit of greater meaning through decisions we make every day at work.

 “Have we been respectful at all times?”
 This first question in our 5Rs © process is key.
 To us, respect comes from a place of equality rather than status or forced authority.
 This means that we should be respectful of people not because (like a police officer) they have power over us, but because they are human just like us.

-"Have we been responsive to people's needs?"
+“Have we been responsive to people’s needs?”
 We talk about the difference between reacting (which tends to be emotional and often without thought) and responding.
-You need to observe, listen, and understand the problem and think about what solutions will produce positive outcomes in a timely manner.
+You need to observe, listen, and understand the problem and think about what solutions will produce positive outcomes promptly.